Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Theoretical Framework

 \subsection{Concentric Elliptical Arrays}

 As an additional step, the joint estimation of the direction-of-arrival and time of arrival can be generalized to the case where multiple concentric elliptical arrays are considered [see Fig. \ref{fig2}(b)].
-As pointed out in previous works \cite{phase_mode2007}, this is expected to increase the accuracy in the estimation as well as the bandwidth.
+As pointed out in previous works \cite{phase_mode2007}, the fact of including several concentric arrays is expected to increase the accuracy in the estimation, as well as the frequency response of the entire array if the geometry of the concentric elliptical array is appropriately selected.
+This is because the response of the entire array is a combination of the individual arrays that compose it \cite{phase_mode2007}.
 Additionally, the use of ultra-wideband concentric elliptical arrays will lead to advanced functionalities in DoA and ToA detection.
-These advanced functionalities will be explored in detail in Sections III and IV of the present manuscript.
+These advanced functionalities will be deeply explored in Sections III and IV of the present manuscript.

-Let us consider $\Psi$ concentric elliptical arrays ($\psi = 0, 1, ..., \Psi-1$), each of them constituted by $P$ sensors.
+Let us consider $\Psi$ concentric elliptical arrays ($\psi = 0, 1, ..., \Psi-1$) lying in the same plane (XY plane), each of them constituted by $P$ sensors.
 The phase-mode expansion for the $\psi$-th elliptical array will be now

 Thus, the phase-mode expansion of the whole system, $H_{m, l}(f)$, will be of the form

 which is simply the average of the individual phase-mode contributions of each elliptical array.
 In fact, notice that the resulting expression for $H_{m, l}(f)$ in eq. \eqref{Hml_psi2} is identical to eq. \eqref{Hml4}, despite the computation of the filters $W_{m,p, \psi}(f)$ is different in this case for each elliptical array.